Marzoug-Nabil/Skin-cancer-classification-Inceptionv3-Vs-Resnet-/README.md

 3. Model Evaluation: Evaluate the trained models using appropriate metrics and validation and test sets.
 Compare the performance of InceptionV3 and ResNet in terms of their ability to accurately classify skin lesions.

-4. Model Deployment: Once the models are trained and evaluated, deploy the preferred model, InceptionV3 or ResNet, in a suitable environment for real-time inference, such as a web application or API.

 ## Project Structure